3 Catastrophic Injuries That Can Lead to Paralysis

 Quadriplegia injuries are extremely dangerous and most often require surgery, prolonged physical therapy, and a lifetime of assisted care.
 Many quadriplegics are unable to take care of themselves on their own and need a full- or part-time therapist or caregiver to aid them.

-If you or someone you love has experienced a catastrophic injury that has led to paralysis, then you understand the life-changing severity of the condition, and you also know that seeking an experienced attorney to fight for your rights is essential.
+If you or someone you love has experienced a catastrophic injury that has led to paralysis, then you understand the life-changing severity of the condition, and you also know that seeking an experienced Seattle personal injury attorney to fight for your rights is essential.
 The legal team at Hardwick & Pendergast, P.S. is here to help.
 Give us a call at (888) 228-3860.